Mikedan37/ASCIIMultiplayerTerminalPong/README.md

-Here’s a README.md file with clear instructions for setting up and running your Pong game:

 Multiplayer Pong Game

 This is a terminal-based multiplayer Pong game where two players can connect to a Raspberry Pi server over the network and play Pong using their terminals.